 Adjusting Control Points

-When dragging a single control point, the remaining control point will move to keep the angle between them unchanged.
-If you want to change the selected point only, hold down ALT and drag the point.
+Note: When dragging a single control point, the remaining one will move to keep the angle between them unchanged.
+To change the selected control point only, hold down ALT and drag the point.

-Note: If a control point and an anchor point have the same position, when you click the point, the anchor point will be selected.
-If you want to select the control point, hold down ALT and then click the mouse button.
+If a control point and an anchor point have the same position, clicking will select the anchor point.
+To select the control point, hold down ALT and click the mouse button.

-- The key anchor point is the first/last point of a motion path AND there is no anchor point between this point and the next/previous key anchor point: The associated Location keyframe will be deleted.
+(1) The key anchor point is the first/last point of the path AND there is no anchor point between this point and the next/previous key anchor point: The associated Location keyframe will be deleted.

-- The key anchor point is the first/last point of a motion path AND there is an anchor point between this point and the next/previous key anchor point: The next/previous anchor point will become the first/last key anchor point of the motion path.
+(2) The key anchor point is the first/last point of the path AND there is an anchor point between this point and the next/previous key anchor point: The next/previous anchor point will become the first/last key anchor point of the motion path.

-- The key anchor point is not the first/last point of a motion path: The associated Location keyframe will be deleted.
+(3) The key anchor point is not the first/last point of the path: The associated Location keyframe will be deleted.

 Note: If you click an anchor point and press DELETE without holding down SHIFT, you will delete the element together with the entire motion path.